mpjohns9/EKF-SLAM/turtlelib/README.md

 2. What is the difference between a class and a struct in C++?

 A struct and a class are very similar in C++.
-The primary difference between the two is that everything in a struct is public by default, whereas private variables can be created in a class.
+The primary difference between the two is that everything in a struct is public by default, whereas private variables can be created in a class.  [ Actually, the only difference is that everything in a struct is public by default (vs private for a class).
+By convention classes are used when their is an invariant that must be preserved with the data]

 3. Why is Vector2D a struct and Transform2DClass (refer to at least 2 specific C++ core guidelines in your answer)?